 Research Roller Coaster Designs

-After my experience with the coaster in Las Vegas, I spent a lot of time on the internet researching roller coasters, their boarding platforms and seating designs.
+After my experience with the coaster in Las Vegas, I spent a lot of time on the internet researching roller coasters, their boarding platforms, seating designs and restraint systems.

 The video above, from Coaster Studios, allowed me to take a look at the Freedom Flyer’s design, as well as its boarding platform layout.
 A couple of other great YouTube channels worth checking are CoasterForce and Theme Park Review.